Board of Directors

 Family Services

-The key focus of the Family Services Department is Parental Involvement.
-Parents take active roles as decision-makers in the program through participation in the Head Start/Early Head Start Policy Council, Parent Committees at the center level, and other means of advocacy.
+The Family Services Department’s key focus is Parental Involvement.
+Parents take active roles as decision-makers in the program through participation in the Head Start/Early Head Start Policy Council, Parent Committees at the center level, and other advocacy means.

-Family Services encourages parents to participate in a plethora of training such as; Governance for Parent/Policy Council/Board, Training Institute NHSA Annual Parent Training Conference, and NHSA Advocacy efforts.
-All Parents are encouraged to volunteer and also promote higher education by sponsoring 17 Scholarships to former Head Start students and current and former Head Start parents through financial support from parents, staff, and the community.
+Family Services encourages parents to participate in a plethora of training, such as Governance for Parent/Policy Council/Board, Training Institute, NHSA Annual Parent Training Conference, and NHSA Advocacy efforts.
+All parents are encouraged to volunteer and promote higher education by sponsoring scholarships for former Head Start students and current and former Head Start parents through financial support from parents, staff, and the community.

-The department enhances knowledge within our community by offering GED classes, English As a Second Language (ESL), and Project STAR (Starting Together As Readers).
-We assist parents in completing Income Tax Returns, 1040 EZ, 1040A, and E-Filing, and we collaborate with community agencies to provide services to our families.
+The department enhances knowledge within our community by offering GED classes, English as a Second Language (ESL), and Project STAR (Starting Together As Readers).
+We also assist parents in completing Income Tax Returns, 1040 EZ, 1040A, and E-Filing, and collaborate with community agencies to provide services to our families.

 We continue to work with the youth to promote morals, deter drug use, and end teen pregnancy through the Parent/Youth Mini-Conference.
 The department also supports the Fatherhood/Marriage Enrichment Initiative through local training and Expanded Nutrition Training.